 Pitlock Pit-Stoppers: Friction Hex Socket Blockers

 Another option are the Pitlock Pit-Stoppers.
-These work in similar way to the Hexlox by blocking the hex sockets of your components.
-However, rather than magnetism they work through force!
+These work in a similar way to the Hexlox by blocking the hex sockets of your components.
+However, rather than magnetism, they work through force!

 The "stoppers" are tiny nuts that fit very, very tightly (you have to hammer them), into the hex sockets of your components.
 Once hammered in, they're completely stuck there, blocking access to any hex key.